Valentine’s Day Gift Guide: She’ll Love These #SGapproved Picks

 1. A ‘Save The Date’ Invite

-Looking for the perfect gift to say, “I’m committed to our future,” “I get you,” and, “Someday this hellscape of being stuck at home together all the g-d time will be over” all at the same time?
+Looking for the perfect gift to say, “I’m committed to our future” and “I get you,” all at the same time?

-Snag a pair of tickets to a concert or event that’s way, way far in the future.
+Snag a pair of tickets to a concert or event that’s a ways away in the future.

 She definitely loves you more than shoes.